wp-plugins/photosmash-galleries/readme.txt

 Visit the [Changelog on Smashly.net](http://smashly.net/photosmash-galleries/ "Changelog on Smashly.net") to see what is currently in development.

+= 0.5.00 – 12/27/2009 – (we’re going to 1.0 after 0.5.00 has time to flush out bugs)

+    * Added 2 standard fields: Image Attribution and Image License.
+These must be turned on in PhotoSmash Settings to get them to display on the standard form.
+Also, the field values for uploaded images are only available on Custom Layouts at this time.
+Use the [img_attribution] and [img_license] tags to display the values on a custom layout.
+    * Fixed Photo Tagging feature so that when you delete an image that has tags, the tags are also deleted…that wasn’t happening before.
+    * Added ability to Add/Edit/Remove image tags in the Photo Manager admin page!
+Woohoo!
+    * Tweaked PhotoSmash so that PhotoSmash Extend can now add Post Thumbnails available in WP 2.9.
+This might make PhotoSmash Extend a 2.9+ plugin, though PhotoSmash is still compatible with 2.8+.
+    * Fixed the Permalink for the title of the tag gallery on the Photo Tags page.
+    * Added ‘tab_index’ attribute to Custom Fields and Standard fields (except file upload and buttons) in custom forms.
+Use like: …photosmash id=5 tab_index=4]
+    * Added attributes to the Posts Category dropdown [post_cat] custom form option: show_option_none=’– none –’ will show an option in the category dropdown called — none — (replace with whatever text you like). id=’my_id’ was added so you can now have multiple category dropdowns (or multi-select listboxes) with different ID’s so you can do javascript manipulations in the form…the id gets appended to: bwbps-post-cats like ‘bwbps-post-cats-my-id’.
+Now you can do something like onclick=’jQuery(“#bwbps-post-cats-my-id”).val(“-1″); return false;’ to se that particular category dropdown value to none (if you’ve got none turned on).
+    * Added attributes to Custom Layout fields: o if_before – allows you to specify html to place before the field if the field has a value o if_after – allows you to specify html to place after the field if the field has a value o if_blank – allows you to specify default html for when the field has no value o yep…it’s getting pretty cool!!!
+    * Added ability to display a gallery containing all images that have the same tags as the Post. in the photosmash shortcode, you can show a tag gallery by adding the attribute tag=’put tags here, separate with commas’.
+If you want a gallery that has all images that are tagged with any of the tags of the post your on, simply make the tag attribute:  tag=’post_tags’ .
+Love this feature too!

-= 0.4.04 � 12/01/2009 =
+= 0.4.04 – 12/01/2009 =

 	* Added ability to change the text of Approve and Reject messages on the fly.
 Beneath the gallery selector at top of Photo Manager, click Edit/Display Moderation Msgs link to show the messages...use the checkbox to turn on/off of sending messages on Review, Approve, Delete.
 Use the following variable tags: [author_link] - displays a link to the image contributor's Author page on your blog; [post_link] - displays a link to the post related to the image; [user_name] - displays the user's login name; [blogname] - displays the name of your blog.
-    * Added Editing of Custom Field data in Photo Manager � click the toggle link beneath the gallery selection at top to display the custom field data forms for all displayed images.
+    * Added Editing of Custom Field data in Photo Manager – click the toggle link beneath the gallery selection at top to display the custom field data forms for all displayed images.
-    * Added �Publish� button in Photo Manager to allow for publishing unpublished Posts � this will be useful to persons using the PhotoSmash Extend add-on plugin which allows for creating new posts on image uploads
+    * Added ‘Publish’ button in Photo Manager to allow for publishing unpublished Posts – this will be useful to persons using the PhotoSmash Extend add-on plugin which allows for creating new posts on image uploads
-    * Added tagging of Photos � uses WordPress Custom Taxonomy call �photosmash�
+    * Added tagging of Photos – uses WordPress Custom Taxonomy call ‘photosmash’
-    * Added tag cloud for Photo tags�clicking Photo Tags will display galleries of all images with a tag
+    * Added tag cloud for Photo tags…clicking Photo Tags will display galleries of all images with a tag
     * Added shortcode parameter for displaying tagged image galleries.
-Add this type of parameter to your shortcode:  tags=�my tag, my other tag, tag1, etc�
+Add this type of parameter to your shortcode:  tags=’my tag, my other tag, tag1, etc’
-    * To add tag field to your Upload form, add these parameters to your shortcode:  post_tags=true post_tags_label=�Add tags: �
+    * To add tag field to your Upload form, add these parameters to your shortcode:  post_tags=true post_tags_label=’Add tags: ‘
     * Added Sorting by Rank (uses Bayesian ranking to weight rankings)
     * Added Sorting by User ID in galleries
-    * Added simple paging in Photo Manager�tell it how many to images to show (defaults to 50) and what image # to start with (not zero based like MySQL�it adjusts for that.
+    * Added simple paging in Photo Manager…tell it how many to images to show (defaults to 50) and what image # to start with (not zero based like MySQL…it adjusts for that.
     * Changed the sort order in Photo Manager to Descending
-    * Fixed Photo Manager bug � wasn�t showing up new images for moderation until after the email alert had been sent�now shows up immediately.
+    * Fixed Photo Manager bug – wasn’t showing up new images for moderation until after the email alert had been sent…now shows up immediately.
 If admin views it in moderation area, email will not be sent notifying admin of need for moderation.
-    * Fixed � Recent, Random, and now�Highest Rated widget displays to allow for showing ratings.
-You�ll need to find the appropriate gallery in Gallery Settings and set it to show either the 5 Star or the Vote up rating types�choose whether to display beneath or as an overlay�if displaying as an overlay, make sure that in the Custom Layout that you use that you have �position: relevant� set for the CSS for the element that wraps the image and the rating�oh and you need to have [ps_rating] in the custom layout too.
-Something like:    <div style=�position: relative;  float:left;�>[thumbnail] [ps_rating]</div>  should probably work
+    * Fixed – Recent, Random, and now…Highest Rated widget displays to allow for showing ratings.
+You’ll need to find the appropriate gallery in Gallery Settings and set it to show either the 5 Star or the Vote up rating types…choose whether to display beneath or as an overlay…if displaying as an overlay, make sure that in the Custom Layout that you use that you have ‘position: relevant’ set for the CSS for the element that wraps the image and the rating…oh and you need to have [ps_rating] in the custom layout too.
+Something like:    <div style=’position: relative;  float:left;’>[thumbnail] [ps_rating]</div>  should probably work

 = 0.4.03 - 11/7/2009 =